zooduck/chatapotamus-p2p-chat-by-zooduck/README.md

 "@zooduck/chatapotamus-p2p-chat-by-zooduck": "latest"
 ```

+## For users without an access token

+Clone or [Download](https://github.com/zooduck/chatapotamus-p2p-chat-by-zooduck/archive/refs/heads/master.zip) the repository to your machine.

 ## Getting started

 Copy the `modules` folder to your project, making sure to place it in the root directory where files are served.
 (See "Fixing assets path issues" below if you are unable to do this).